fkooman/php-secookie/README.md

 # Introduction

+**TODO / XXX**
+- be more clear about what this SameSite stuff does!

 This is a simple to use and secure cookie and session library written in PHP.
 It does not use any of PHP's built-in cookie/session functions.